ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 * VMware vRealize Operation Enterprise
 * VMware vRealize Log Insight

 **Note:** The VMware vSAN component is not available when you order VMware vSphere Enterprise Plus 6.0.
-If you plan to use your own license for VMware vSphere Enterprise Plus 6.0, an {{site.data.keyword.cloud_notm}} infrastructure ticket will be opened on your behalf requesting that the vSphere licenses of the ordered {{site.data.keyword.baremetal_short}} are replaced with your provided licenses.
+If you plan to use your own license for VMware vSphere Enterprise Plus 6.0, an {{site.data.keyword.cloud_notm}} infrastructure ticket is opened on your behalf.
+The ticket requests that the vSphere licenses of the ordered {{site.data.keyword.baremetal_short}} are replaced with your provided licenses.

 ### Licensing options

 You have the following options for licensing the selected VMware components:
 * **Include license with purchase**: In this case, a new license for the VMware component is purchased on your behalf.
 A combined VMware license is generated to match the cluster size of the order.
-* **I will provide the license**: In this case, you will use your own license for the VMware component.
+* **I will provide the license**: In this case, you use your own license for the VMware component.

 If you choose to purchase any license, except for vSphere Enterprise Plus and vCenter Server, and you order multiple ESXi servers, an {{site.data.keyword.cloud_notm}} ticket is opened automatically on your behalf to combine license keys.
 You are responsible to follow up with the ticket to ensure that you use only the license keys that the DevOps team generates.